analogdevicesinc/ai8x-training/README.md

 There are two main approaches to quantization — quantization-aware training and post-training quantization.

-Since performance for 8-bit weights is decent enough, _naive post-training quantization_ is used in the `quantize.py` software.
-While several approaches are implemented, a simple fixed scale factor is used based on experimental results.
+Since performance for 8-bit weights is decent enough, *”naive” post-training quantization* is used in the `quantize.py` software.
+While several approaches for clipping are implemented, clipping with a simple fixed scale factor is used by default based on experimental results.
 The approach requires the clamping operators implemented in `ai8x.py`.

+Note that the “optimum” scale factor for simple clipping is highly dependent on the model and weight data.
+For the MNIST example, a `--scale 0.85` works well.
+For the CIFAR-100 example on the other hand, Top-1 performance is 30 points better with `--scale 1.0`.

 The software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
 The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).